sangtrandev00/sangtrandev00/README.md

 👋 Hi, I’m Tran Nhat Sang.
 I have over one year of experience as a Web developer and full-stack Developer!
 - 💞️ I’m interested in programming and coding!
 My dream is to help your business grow and scale up.
 Contact with me!
+- 🌱 I’m currently learning and developing web and software development.
+- 👀 I’m looking to collaborate with a technology company.
 - **[My Skills]:**
   + **Frontend**: HTML, CSS/SCSS, JavaScript, TypeScript, ReactJS (Redux, Redux Toolkit, RTK Query), Angular (RxJS, NgRx)
   + **Backend**: NodeJS (ExpressJS, NestJS), API (RESTFul, GraphQL -- TARGET), RealTime (Socket.io, Firebase), Cache (Redis -- TARGET, Memcached -- TARGET)